marijnh/Eloquent-JavaScript/08_error.md

 When the types of a program are known, it is possible for the computer to _check_ them for you, pointing out mistakes before the program is run.
 There are several JavaScript dialects that add types to the language and check them.
 The most popular one is called [TypeScript](https://www.typescriptlang.org/).
 If you are interested in adding more rigor to your programs, I recommend you give it a try.

-In this book, we'll continue using raw, dangerous, untyped JavaScript code.
+In this book, we will continue using raw, dangerous, untyped JavaScript code.

 ## Testing